Easy-to-make and flavorful Thai larb meatballs made with ground pork, lemongrass, kaffir lime leaves, and glutinous rice (sticky rice).

 On low heat, toast the rice in a frying pan for 5-10 minutes or until golden brown.
 Once it looks nice and golden, wait for it to cool and grind it up in a mortar and pestle or food processor.

 Remove the stem and spine from the kaffir lime leaves.
-This is a very waxy leaf and keeping the spine and stems make it harder to break down.
+This is a very waxy leaf and keeping the spine and stems makes it harder to mince finely.

-  In a food processor, grind up: kaffir lime leaves, lemongrass (if not using pre-ground), garlic, shallots and galangal.
-(You can also chop these all by hand but make sure you finely chop it so you don't get big chunks of any particular spice)
+In a food processor, grind up: kaffir lime leaves, lemongrass (if not using pre-ground), garlic, shallots, and galangal.
+(You can also chop these all by hand but make sure you finely chop it so you don't get big chunks it in your meatballs)

-  In a bowl, combine the pork, spices that were ground up, the ground up toasted rice powder, lime juice, sugar and fish sauce and mix.
+In a bowl, combine the pork, aromatics, toasted rice powder, lime juice, sugar, and fish sauce and mix everything well.

 You can mix this up by hand or with a stand mixer.

 Once the mixture is well combined, roll them up into 1-inch meatballs.
 This will make between 30-40 meatballs.

 Step 4: Fry Them in a Frying Pan

 In a frying pan add ¼-1/2 inch of oil and set the heat to medium and wait until the oil is hot or shimmering.

 Alternatively, if you want more of a pan-fried meatball, you can use less oil.